openvex/examples/tutorials/tutorial02-merge.md

 simple enough: when running it, simply pass all the documents you want to merge and it will combine all documents into one.

-Let's generate inspect the contents of some example documents:
+Let's generate some example documents:

 ```console
 vexctl create "pkg:generic/product@1.0.0" CVE-1234-5678 under_investigation | tee document1.vex.json